-Comp onent Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
+Comp onent Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes specific functions when pressed in combination with another key.
-(3) # Windows key Opens the Start menu.
+(3) = Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
-(4) Action keys Execute frequently used system functions as defined by the icor symbols on f1 through f12 function keys.
+(4) Action keys Execute frequently used system functions as defined by the icon symbols on the f1 through f12 keys.
 The action keys vary by computer.
 See Action keys on page 14 .
-(5) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon. ▲ Touch your finger to the fingerprint reader.
+(5) \$ Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
+A Touch your finger to the fingerprint reader.
 See Using Windows Hello (select products only) on page 44 for details.
-IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.
-(6) ~ Camera privacy key Turns the camera off and on. رعرا NOTE: For more information, see Using the camera on page 21.
-(7) டு Power button When the computer is off, press the button to turn on the computer.
+IMPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your (6) Ø Camera privacy key finger are registered by the fingerprint reader.
+Turns the camera off and on.
+NOTE: For more information, see Using the camera on page 22 .
+(7) மு Power button When the computer is off, press the button to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
-When the computer is in Hibernation, press the button briefly to exit Hibernation.